Knoblauchpilze/pge-app/README.md

 Actions can be reset and can also include variables from the context creating it, such as a certain value or a compile time parameter.
 This mechanism proved quite reliable and easy-to-use to trigger processes on the `Game` from the UI.

+### Timed menu

-Furthermore, the `Game` class defines a convenience internal structure called a `TimedMenu` which allows to display a menu for a certain period of time based on a certain condition.
+The `Game` class defines a convenience internal structure called a `TimedMenu` which allows to display a menu for a certain period of time based on a certain condition.

-The user needs to configure the menu and then update its status in the `updateUI` function like so:
+The user needs to configure the menu (usually in the [generateMenus](#generatemenus) method) and then update its status in the `updateUI` function like so:

 ```cpp
 std::vector<MenuShPtr>